[updated 26 October 2020]

-The Graphics and Print Media Alliance (GPMA) has sent a joint statement to the UK government calling for a means-tested disaster relief grant fund for the UK print industry as the coronavirus pandemic continues.
+The UK government has responded to a joint statement sent by the Graphics and Print Media Alliance (GPMA) calling for a means-tested disaster relief grant fund for the UK print industry as the coronavirus pandemic continues.

-Chairman of the IPIA, Graeme Smith, CEO of the BPIF, Charles Jarrold, CEO of PICON, Bettine Pellant and Brendan Perring, chairman of the BAPC, said in a joint statement: “The UK graphics and print media industry is facing its greatest challenge.
+The GPMA said the UK government’s official response was “both constructive and positive”.
+GPMA members Graeme Smith, chairman of the IPIA, CEO of the BPIF, Charles Jarrold, CEO of PICON, Bettine Pellant and Brendan Perring, chairman of the BAPC, commented: “The response from government is heartening to say the least.

-Read the joint statement in full at imagesmag.uk/GPMA-Joint-Statement
+Read the GPMA’s joint statement in full at imagesmag.uk/GPMA-Joint-Statement